-Although I have used RAID 1 and RAID 10 in the past - even occasionally RAID 0, I am not currently using any of those approaches to maintaining my backups.
-In fact, I don't even have a RAID setup in my current desktop even though it's perfectly capable of supporting one.
+Although I have used RAID 1 and RAID 10 in the past - even occasionally RAID 0, I am not currently using any of those approaches to maintain my backups.
+In fact, I don't even have a RAID setup in my current system even though it's perfectly capable of supporting one.
 I even have a pair of matched hard drives.

 In my last several builds, I have switched from rotating hard disk drives (HDDs), to a combination of Solid State Drives (SSDs) and HDDs, and finally to just SSDs.
 In my current build, I'm using a pair of 2 TB NVMe SSDs that install directly on the motherboard.
 (The speeds on the two SSDs differ.)
 Even though the prices have come down dramatically, the cost of SSDs makes setting up a RAID a bit prohibitive.
 Instead, I have switched my desktop, a laptop, and a file server to using offsite backup over the Internet.
 I have used a couple of services to do that.

 Nasty Note: 22 August 2017

 CrashPlan has decided they no longer wish to service consumers.
 After five years of giving them more than I thought they were worth ...
 I am not pleased.

 I very recently switched from CrashPlan Home (Family Plan) to IDrive.
 I didn't switch because I had any issues with CrashPlan.
 I switched because CrashPlan decided they no longer want to bother with consumers.
 Like CrashPlan, IDrive lets me pick the files and folders I want to back up.
 IDrive doesn't have unlimited storage as CrashPlan did.
 However, their $70/year plan - which is less than half what I was paying CrashPlan per year - includes up to 2TB of storage for an unlimited number of devices (where the list of devices includes iPhones and Android phones and tablets in addition to computers).
 That's considerably more space than I actually used with CrashPlan.